If you want to poach-proof your business, start by creating the kind of culture people thrive in.

-> Any business needs to reflect the values and aspirations as the people who own it and the people who work there.
-That means that if you say you’re an “environmentally friendly company”, you do things like source your raw materials from sustainable sources and you minimise and responsibly dispose any waste your business produces.
+Any business needs to reflect the values and aspirations of the people who own it and the people who work there.
+That means that if you say you’re an “environmentally friendly company”, you do things like source your raw materials from sustainable sources and you minimise and responsibly dispose of any waste your business produces.
 If you’re a “socially responsible” company, you pay a fair living wage and advocate for social change on the way to increasing your stakeholder value.

-> “When I started the business, I made a commitment that if it didn’t ever align with me, if I did something that made me had to really change my values, that I’d walk away.”
+“When I started the business, I made a commitment that if it didn’t ever align with me, if I did something that made me have to really change my values, that I’d walk away.”

-> 5. Personalise KPIs (or remove them entirely)
+5. Personalise KPIs (or remove them entirely)

 In general, Koochew isn’t a big fan of KPIs as they’re not a particularly good measure of the value an employee offers.
 They’re notoriously difficult to align with business values, leading employees to focus on things that aren’t having the overall impact you’re after.
 They’re also often convoluted, vague and difficult to measure.